STIXProject/stixproject.github.io/idioms/threat-actor/index.md

 <img src="/images/Threat Actor.png" class="component-img" alt="Threat Actor Icon" />

 A STIX Threat Actor conveys information that characterizes or identifies (or both) an adversary.
-The characterization consists of information like the sophistication of the threat actor, its motivations and desired effects, and observed behavior.
-In the STIX relationship model, threat actors also include information such as observed TTPs, historic (or current) campaigns, and threat actors that appear associated with this actor.
+The characterization consists of information like the sophistication of the threat actor, its motivations and desired effects, and historically observed behavior.
+In the STIX relationship model, threat actors also include information such as observed TTPs, historic (or current) campaigns, and other threat actors that appear associated with this actor.

 <hr class="separator" />